 Sisel is an anagram for Science, Innovation, Success, Energy and Longevity.

 Sisel International has 256+ products that apparantely ‘sell themselves‘, ranging from weight loss aids, skincare and make-up, household cleaning supplies and nutritional drinks.

 In this video you’ll see a breakdown of the company’s official mission, overview of the products and info about the Sisel International business opportunity:

-I know, I know, they don’t tell you in the business presentation or on the company website, but the truth is co-founder Tom Mower Sr. is a convicted tax fraud.
+I know, I know, they don’t tell you this in the business presentation or on the company website, but Siselco-founder Tom Mower Sr. was a convicted tax fraud.

 Since you can tell a lot from a company by looking at the owners, whenever you’re considering joining a business opportunity it’s always a good idea to look at the people behind it.

 Are you sure you want to be involved with a company that is headed up by a guy with a dodgy track record and federal prison terms?

 Are you going to set your future financial stability on a guy that clearly can not be trusted?
 I know I would not want to be associated with a company like this.

 I can honestly say I’ve never seen a compensation plan as complicated as Sisel’s.

 I’ve read through the compensation plan several times, watched long videos from distributors trying to explain it but I still can’t quite wrap my little head around it.